-Although this pimento cheese is a great spread for crackers, it also is incredible as a topping for burgers, biscuits, or melted in a dreamy creamy grilled cheese!
+Although this jalapeño pimento cheese is a great spread for crackers, it also is incredible as a topping for burgers, biscuits, or melted in a dreamy creamy grilled cheese!
 Admittedly we always make a double, or triple batch.
+And when I do this, I make the addition of pepper jack cheese along with cheddar!
+It makes it so good!

 - 8 oz. of cream cheese, softened